RottenFruits/gdp/README.md

 # gdp

 gdp is generating distributed representation code sets written by pytorch.

+This code sets is including skip gram and cbow.

 ---
 ## Installation